Fighter Plane Trivia Quiz Questions

 A: Large slabs of alloy.

-The sound barrier was broken, and after a few false starts due to required changes in controls, speeds quickly reached what?
+barrier was broken, and after a few false starts due to required changes in controls, speeds quickly reached what?

 A: Mach 2, past which aircraft cannot maneuver sufficiently to avoid attack.